textwire/textwire.github.io/versioned_docs/version-v2/language-elements/statements.md

 </html>
 ```

-:::info
+:::info Pass variables to the layout
 All the variables passed to the template file will be available in the layout file.
-It means that you can even use replace the `@reserve("title")` with `{{ title }}` and define the `title` variable in each template file.
+It means that you can even replace `@reserve("title")` with `{{ title }}` and define the `title` variable in each template file.
+In other words, you can use variables in the layout file that are available in the template file.
 :::

 Reserve statement excepts only a single argument, which the name of the reserved place.
 This name will be used in the [insert statement](#insert-statement) to insert content into the reserved place.